 Brumation is the reptile equivalent of hibernation; a period of time when they slow down, stop eating, and sleep for weeks on end.
-Wild reptiles evolved this ability to survive winter, and typically occurs between September and March for North American hognoses.
+Wild reptiles evolved this ability to survive winter, so brumation typically starts in autumn and ends in spring.

 - Less active than usual

 - Remaining buried for weeks at a time

 - Preferring the cool side of the enclosure